netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 > Matrix Embedding Framework

-**Version:** 1.0 (initial)
+**Version:** 1.0
 **Status:** Active
-**Purpose:** To specify in an integral, standardized and internationalized way the minimum and complete structure of embedded knowledge to be used by people and intelligent agents in the context of the Matrix Protocol.
+**Purpose:** To specify in an integral, standardized and internationalized way the minimum and complete structure of versioned embedded knowledge to be used by people and intelligent agents in the context of the Matrix Protocol.

 ---

 ## 📟️ OVERVIEW

-The Matrix MEF Protocol defines a **standardized knowledge structuring model** that allows any member of a multidisciplinary team (developers, PMs, analysts, tech leads, etc.) to create, register, interlink and use minimal knowledge units — called **UKIs (Units of Knowledge Interlinked)**.
+The Matrix MEF Protocol defines a **standardized versioned knowledge structuring model** that allows any member of a multidisciplinary team (developers, PMs, analysts, tech leads, etc.) to create, register, interlink and use minimal knowledge units — called **UKIs (Units of Knowledge Interlinked)**.

-These units are embedded and consumed by intelligent agents, ensuring traceability, applicability and contextual intelligence in real time.
+These units are embedded and consumed by intelligent agents, ensuring traceability, applicability, controlled evolution and contextual intelligence in real time.

 ---